 Can pets eat Onion Powder?

-Onion powder is a concentrated allium seasoning made from dehydrated onions and milled into a fine powder.
-It is used in spice blends, soups, chips, sauces, broths, deli meats, and frozen meals.
-Because it is concentrated, even small amounts may damage red blood cells in pets.
-Labels may list onion, onion powder, dried onion, or dehydrated onion, so it is easy to miss in processed foods.
+Onion powder is toxic to pets.
+It is more concentrated than fresh onion and even small amounts may damage red blood cells and cause anemia.
+Avoid all foods and seasonings that list onion, dried onion, or dehydrated onion.
+Onion powder is a concentrated seasoning made from dehydrated onions milled into a fine powder, used in spice blends, soups, chips, sauces, broths, deli meats, and frozen meals.
 Taco seasoning, seasoned salts, gravy packets, broth cubes, and snack coatings are common sources.
-It is not a pet food ingredient and is not recommended for pets.
-It is often paired with garlic powder, paprika, black pepper, sugar, and salt in rubs and savory snack coatings.
+Often paired with garlic powder, paprika, and salt in rubs and savory snack coatings.
 Instant noodle packets, dry soup bases, canned gravies, and frozen meals may contain onion powder even when onion pieces are not visible.
-The powder spills easily and clings to counters, bowls, and cutting boards during cooking.
-Leftover sauces and open seasoning packets can leave residue on plates or in trash bins.
-Keep seasonings sealed, wipe prep surfaces, and avoid sharing seasoned foods.
+The powder spills easily and clings to counters and boards during cooking.

 O